Sustainability in the Galápagos: For Marine Iguanas and Much More Marine Life

 Conservation is in the DNA of these islands, which are home to incredible endemic species found nowhere else on earth, like marine iguanas — along with generations of humans who intend to keep it that way.
 Naturalist and guide Jeffo Márquez was born on the islands to researchers at the Charles Darwin Research Station and carries on their legacy of education and preservation.

 While Charles Darwin’s research first highlighted the importance of the Galápagos more than 160 years ago, it remains one of the most influential destinations in understanding animal behavior.
-Keeping such a significant place relatively untouched might seem like an overwhelming task, until we’re reminded of local wisdom.
-“Major changes start with simple things,” Chacón pronounces.
-Sustainable choices, like reducing our use of plastics, makes a difference.
-It starts with a single step, but it also ends there too.
-The unofficial adage of the Galápagos reminds us of our impact: Take only memories and leave only footprints.
+To ensure this continues to be the case, maintaining sustainable practices is key.
+And we all have a role to play — for example, choosing to reduce our use of plastics, which makes a difference beyond our immediate location.
+The unofficial adage of the Galápagos reminds us of our shared responsibility: Take only memories and leave only footprints.